FELE

 Exhibit 1: Scenario

 You are planning for your first year as a new assistant principal of a middle school in a suburban district.
 Your new school enrolls 707 students in grades 6, 7, and 8 and employs 46 faculty members.
-Approximately 56% of the students are eligible for free or reduced-price meals, 4.5% of the students are identified as English learners, and 16.6% of the students have identified learning disabilities.
+Approximately 56% of the students are eligible for free or reduced-price meals, 4.5% of the students are identified as English language learners, and 16.6% of the students have identified learning disabilities.
 Each grade level has two academic teams composed of an English language arts teacher, a science teacher, a mathematics teacher, and a social studies teacher, with one teacher serving as the team leader.

 A school goal over the past several years involves student literacy, especially as it relates to academic vocabulary across content areas.
 Early last year, professional development activities focused on incorporating literacy strategies into all classes.
 The principal tells you that student achievement related to this goal is mixed across both local and state assessments.
 Classroom observations show a higher degree of student learning in the classes of teachers routinely using the new strategies.
 "The biggest hurdle may be some teachers' inability to incorporate these strategies into their instruction," says the principal.
 "Some of them seem unwilling to even try."